Y-CHETHAN/Intelligent-PDF-Interactions-with-Natural-Language-Queries/README.md

 3. Experimental evaluations demonstrate the system's efficacy and accuracy in retrieving precise information from digital documents.
 4. The project contributes to advancing the field of intelligent PDF interactions, providing a sophisticated and user-centric solution for efficient document analysis and extraction of meaningful insights.

-## Future Directions:
+## Future Directions
 Further enhancements could include support for more document formats, improved handling of complex queries, and integration of additional language models for enhanced response generation.
 Continuous evaluation and refinement of the system based on user feedback to ensure optimal performance and usability.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the GPL-3.0 License.
 See the [LICENSE](LICENSE) file for details.

 ## References
 1. Aggarwal, Mukul.
 "Information retrieval and question answering nlp approach: an artificial intelligence application."
 International Journal of Soft Computing and Engineering (IJSCE) 1, no. NCAI2011 (2011).